juniorsundarCasual/TGT/vault/volume-3.chapter-166.md

 "Mage Nara," the boy uttered.
 "I-I believe that your divination is incorrect."

-"It has to be faulty," Jean said in conjunction, while using a hand to support her shivering Senier Brother from the back.
+"It has to be faulty," Jean said in conjunction, while using a hand to support her shivering Senio6r Brother from the back.

 ____